 According to this argument, BPO services are offending the domestic economy.

-Does cost-effectivity factor overshadow other arguments?
+Does the cost-effectivity factor overshadow other arguments?

-Thus, the battle is between the workers who want jobs and between companies that want to scale-up the economy across boundaries and grow business to even remote areas.
+Thus, the battle is between the workers who want jobs and between companies that want to scale up the economy across boundaries and grow business to even remote areas.

 The former argument seems stronger in conditions when the domestic economy faces a downfall.
 To overcome this issue, former president Obama encouraged outsourcing more in some sectors.
 This leads to giving jobs to local workers according to their skills and keeping companies happy all along.
-The idea behind this initiative was not to disturb the competitiveness of the US-economy.
+The idea behind this initiative was not to disturb the competitiveness of the US economy.
 Moreover, it also helped companies to get work done from experienced professionals from other countries when necessary.

 Even from this initiative, the local workers were still not very happy.
 Their perspective was that it only made CEOs and company owners rich and the local workers suffered.